About the Wheel-A-Thon:

-The Pre-Therapy & Allied Health club at Oregon State University hosts the Wheel-A-Thon in an effort to provide funding for the IMPACT and MS Clinic programs.
+The Pre-Therapy & Allied Health club at Oregon State University hosts the Wheel-A-Thon in an effort to provide funding for the IMPACT and MS Exercise Program here on campus.
 These programs pair up students from Oregon State with children and adults with disabilities to participate in physical activity.
 The Wheel-A-Thon itself is an annual fundraiser that aims to raise awareness for individuals with disabilities within our community.
-It is a timed 10-minute obstacle course where teams of 4-10 participants maneuver through the course as fast as possible using wheelchairs.
-All donations will fund adaptive exercise equipment, athletic wheelchairs, wheelchair lifts for swimming areas, and a new elevator lift at Dixon Recreation Center that will help support those with disabilities.
-The goal of these donations is to make the children and adults feel less disabled by society and more empowered with accessibility.
+It is a timed 10-minute obstacle course where teams of 4-8 participants maneuver through the course as fast as possible using wheelchairs.
+All proceeds go to directly fund these programs, with an overarching goal of helping individuals with disabilities overcome societal barriers they encounter in their daily lives.

 More information on these awesome volunteer programs at Oregon State University:

 2019: With the help of our amazing community, we have raise ~$1370 raised this year!
 We are so proud to be able to help these wonderful OSU programs.
 Check back for 2020 updates!